SEARCH and ARCHIVES options are at the bottom of all website pages.

 I retired as Director of Man-to-Man/Woman-to-Woman–Restorative Christian Ministries (M2/W2) in British Columbia, Canada in 2014.
-He has been active in the criminal justice arena and a keen promoter of Restorative Justice since 1974.
+I have been active in the criminal justice arena and a keen promoter of Restorative Justice since 1974.

-Like all people of faith, he is on an uncertain journey of discovery.
+Like all people of faith, I’m on an uncertain journey of discovery.